11 Utility Tools for Data Scientists

 Installation:

-Total Commander streamlines file operations that are common in data science work, such as organizing datasets, managing project files, or transferring data to and from remote servers.
+Total Commander streamlines file operations that are common in data science work, such as organising datasets, managing project files, or transferring data to and from remote servers.

 Agent Ransack is a powerful file search tool that can find text within files.